jackzhu2050/jackzhu2050.github.io/_posts/2021-05-22-of-human-bondage.md

 *Maugham* is definitely a writer I love, and after reading his [The Moon and Sixpence](/moon-sixpence/), *Of Human Bondage* came to my view.
 I have to admit that I was a little discouraged when I found it was a voluminous book.
 But very soon I started reading with a high spirit after a few pages, since the author's sophisticated narration and plot setting.

 It is like a biography of *Philip*'s early ages, i.e from birth to early thirties.
 It covers the details about how Philip was raised, and sent to school, and then tried to pursue his own aspiration to be an artist, and dropped his artist dream to pick up the same road as his father to become a doctor, and struggled with poverty after losing his entire money in stocks, and finally found his peace and meaning of life after settling down with *Sally*.
-Of course, there're lots of ups and downs of his life, and different women who interacted with him over the course, esp. *Mildred* who is always with him and seemed to only bring misery to him.
+Of course, there're lots of ups and downs of his life, and different women who interacted with him over the course, esp. *Mildred* who was always with him and seemed to only bring misery to him.

 ![bondage](../images/bondage.png)